soda-arcade/smash-soda-overlay/README.md

 ## About the Project

 Here is the source code for the overlay application included with <a href="https://github.com/mickeyuk/SmashSoda">Smash Soda</a>.
 It has been developed with Electron.
 It is not intended to be run standalone, and won't work with <a href="https://github.com/v6ooo/ParsecSodaV">Parsec Soda V</a>'s Web Sockets widget.
+The overlay uses <a href="https://developer.microsoft.com/en-gb/microsoft-edge/webview2/?form=MA13LH">WebView2</a>.

 The source code is made public in case anybody wants to modify and compile for their own purposes (or contribute to the project!).